MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/monitor-manage-processes.md

 - The search criteria has the condition system job type equals workflow.
 - The user creating the bulk delete job has global depth for the delete privilege on the AsyncOperation entity.
 The system administrator security role has this privilege.

 The synchronous bulk delete will only delete AsyncOperation records in the completed state.
-A maximum of one million records are processed for each invocation.
-You will need to execute the job multiple times if your environment has more than one million records to remove.
+A maximum of 1 million records are processed for each invocation.
+You will need to execute the job multiple times if your environment has more than 1 million records to remove.

 ## Next steps
 [Best practices for real-time workflow processes](best-practices-workflow-processes.md) <br />